Niolon/qcrbox_cmd_tester/docs/yaml-format.md

 ## Input Parameters

 Input parameters define the data passed to the QCrBox command.
+The names must be identical to the one of the QCrBox command.
 There are three types of parameters:

 ### 1. Simple Value Parameters